TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-Advanced-template.md

     `#include "../Vendor/HockeySDK/Support/HockeySDK.xcconfig"`

     (Adjust the path depending where the `Project.xcconfig` file is located related to the Xcode project package)

+    **Important note:** Check if you overwrite any of the build settings and add a missing `$(inherited)` entry on the projects build settings level, so the `HockeySDK.xcconfig` settings will be passed through successfully.

 <a id="modify"></a>